Kate Skinner is the Principal Investigator on the Archive of Activism project.

 She was also the founding director of the Centre for Gender Studies and Advocacy, University of Ghana.
 Akosua is an active member of several civil society coalitions, including the Domestic Violence Coalition and the Network for Women’s Rights in Ghana.

 Rose Mensah-Kutin is the external partner for the Archive of Activism project, advising on project design, engagement and impact.
 She has been the Director of the West African Regional Office of ABANTU for Development since 2000.

 ABANTU hosts the Women’s Manifesto Coalition, which drafted and mobilised support for the Women’s Manifesto for Ghana.

 The Manifesto identifies widely shared concerns about the under-representation of women in politics, policy and decision-making at all levels, and in public life in general.
 The Manifesto is non-partisan, but takes positions on national issues.
 It provides a common platform for women seeking gender equality, a more equitable society, and sustainable national development.

 In 2018, Rose received a Martin Luther King Jr Award for Peace and Social Justice, in recognition of her work for gender equality.
-Rose holds a PhD from the University of Birmingham, where she specialised on the gendered experience of rural electrification in Ghana.
+Rose holds a PhD in African Studies from the University of Birmingham, where she specialised on the gendered experience of rural electrification in Ghana.

 Nathalie Raunet Robert-Nicoud is an administrative assistant on the Archive of Activism project.
 She is a doctoral researcher in the Department of African Studies and Anthropology, University of Birmingham.
 Her research focuses mobility, belonging and citizenship in the Ghana-Togo borderlands.